Skip to content

 • HTTPS_HTTPS_HOST_BIND, HTTPS_HTTPS_HOST_PORT

-• Telegram user-bot runtime config lives in backend/.env, not root .env: TELEGRAM_USER_BOT_TOKEN, TELEGRAM_USER_BOT_USERNAME
+• Telegram user-bot runtime config lives in backend/.env, not root .env: TELEGRAM_USER_BOT_TOKEN, TELEGRAM_USER_BOT_USERNAME, TELEGRAM_USER_BOT_WEBHOOK_SECRET_TOKEN

 • Optional: DOCS_STRICT_LINKS controls whether docs dead links fail builds in development (false by default in development, true by default in staging/production)